Ilexpwh/movie_recommendation_system/README.md

-# recommendation systems for movies using reviews and movie genres.
+# movie recommendation systems using reviews and movie genres.